Which tomato variety is the best to grow in Kenya?

 Are you looking for the best tomato seeds to plant this season?
 In this post, we will give you a list of the 10 best tomato varieties in Kenya.
 The post has them in 3 categories: open-field varieties, greenhouse varieties, and cherry tomato varieties.

 Tomato is s super profitable crop in Kenya for both farmers and traders.
-Its also one of the most demanded vegetables in grocery stores and supermarkets.
-However, tomato production in Kenya is diminishing over time, with reports indicating some traders having to rely from supplies from Tanzania.
+It is also one of the most demanded vegetables in grocery stores and supermarkets.
+However, tomato production in Kenya is diminishing over time, with reports indicating some traders having to rely on supplies from Tanzania.
 The major factor for this trend has been as a reason of poor seed selection.
 As this post outlines, better seed selection can help you get higher harvests and money.

 Using improved seed varieties can have many advantages for you.
-In particular, KARLO among other partners has worked to solve some of the following challenges that affecting tomato production.
+In particular, KARLO among other partners has worked to solve some of the following challenges that affect tomato production.

-• Low yields from use of inferior recycled seed varieties
+• Low yields from the use of inferior recycled seed varieties

-• Income losses from prevalence of tomato diseases such as Tomato Yellow leaf curl virus, tomato mosaic virus, nematodes, verticillium and fusarium wilt.
+• Income losses from the prevalence of tomato diseases such as Tomato Yellow leaf curl virus, tomato mosaic virus, nematodes, verticillium, and fusarium wilt.

-• Climate change and variability in weather conditions shifts between extreme dry and wet conditions.
+• Climate change and variability in weather conditions shift between extreme dry and wet conditions.

-• Unfavorable tomato features for processing and export market such as color, shape and wall thickness
+• Unfavorable tomato features for the processing and export market such as color, shape, and wall thickness

-Luckily, use of improved hybrid tomato varieties can solve most if not all the mentioned challenges above.
-The list below is a summary of these varieties according to available seed varieties from kenya seed companies.
-The table shows you their maturity period in days aster transplanting, yield potential in tonnes per hectare (t/ha) and the average fruit weight in grams.
+Luckily, the use of improved hybrid tomato varieties can solve most if not all the mentioned challenges above.
+The list below is a summary of these varieties according to available seed varieties from Kenya seed companies.
+The table shows you their maturity period in days after transplanting, yield potential in tonnes per hectare (t/ha), and the average fruit weight in grams.

 Rio Grande75-80 8474